GrammarSoft/mv-grammar/README.md

 # Vitec MV Grammateket Frontend
-Requires at least PHP 7.0, but at most 7.1.
-Crashes with Azure's 7.2 for some reason.

 The frontend is stateless and can be killed or launched at will.
 Because of the sensitive information stored in the environment, there is no phpinfo() debug file.

 The frontend includes a health check in the form of selfcheck.php, which will send a random sentence to the backend and report back with a non-error status code if it's working as expected.